 Cost Of Living Is Climbing Faster Than Inflation.

-Our current annual rate of inflation (June quarter 2024) is 3.8%, with the largest increases from March quarter prices being seen in housing and rents, fuel, electricity, insurance and travel.
+Our current annual rate of inflation (September quarter 2024) is 2.8%, with the largest increases being seen in housing and rents, education, health, insurance, food and recreation.

 While monthly indicator data from January and February 2024 seemed to signal slowing inflation, at 3.4%, inflation ticked up again in March, April and May.